ECP-WarpX/impactx/docs/source/usage/python.rst

    :param phi_in: angle of the reference particle with respect to the longitudinal (z) axis in the original frame in degrees
    :param phi_out: angle of the reference particle with respect to the longitudinal (z) axis in the rotated frame in degrees
+   :param dx: horizontal translation error in m
+   :param dy: vertical translation error in m
+   :param rotation: rotation error in the transverse plane [degrees]

-.. py:class:: impactx.elements.Aperture(xmax, ymax, shape="rectangular")
+.. py:class:: impactx.elements.Aperture(xmax, ymax, shape="rectangular", dx=0, dy=0, rotation=0)

    A thin collimator element, applying a transverse aperture boundary.

    :param xmax: maximum allowed value of the horizontal coordinate (meter)
    :param ymax: maximum allowed value of the vertical coordinate (meter)
    :param shape: aperture boundary shape: ``"rectangular"`` (default) or ``"elliptical"``
+   :param dx: horizontal translation error in m
+   :param dy: vertical translation error in m
+   :param rotation: rotation error in the transverse plane [degrees]

-.. py:class:: impactx.elements.SoftQuadrupole(ds, gscale, cos_coefficients, sin_coefficients, nslice=1)
+.. py:class:: impactx.elements.SoftQuadrupole(ds, gscale, cos_coefficients, sin_coefficients, dx=0, dy=0, rotation=0, mapsteps=1, nslice=1)

    A soft-edge quadrupole.